Pan-Finnicism: In Karelia

-In the Republic of Karelia located within Russia, there are increasing Pan-Finnicist movements popping up across the region with organizations such as the Suur Suomensotilaat of the Karelian National Movement (Oleynik faction), which has advocated for Pan-Fennicist ideas such as the socio-economic cooperation in the form of a supranational union between the Finno-Ugric peoples within their own respective nation-states.
+In the Republic of Karelia located within Russia, there are increasing Pan-Finnicist movements popping up across the region with organizations such as Suur-Suomen Sotilaat and the Karelian National Movement (Oleynik faction), which have advocated for Pan-Fennicist ideas such as the socio-economic cooperation in the form of a supranational union between the Finno-Ugric peoples within their own respective nation-states.
 The Karelian National Movement also holds strong ties to other nationalist organizations within Finland, Estonia and other Finno-Ugric nationalist movements within Russia, such as the Conservative People's Party of Estonia in Estonia and various with Finnish fight clubs, most notably Active Club.

 In Hungary

 In 1960, the first International Congress for Finno-Ugric Studies, the largest scientific meeting of scientists studying the culture and languages of Finno-Ugric peoples, was held in Budapest.
 In 2007, the 1st Festival of the Finno-Ugric Peoples was visited by then Hungarian Prime Minister Ferenc Gyurcsány.

+World Congresses of Finno-Ugric Peoples have been held since 1992, alternately in Russia, Finland, Hungary and Estonia.

 In 2012, the 6th World Congress of Finno-Ugric Peoples was held in Siófok.

+The Youth Association of Finno-Ugric Peoples was created in 1990.
+The association unites Finno-Ugric youth from more than 35 national organizations and facilitates cooperation between Finno-Ugric youth from Hungary, the Russian Federation, Finland, and Estonia.